 These two conditions can cause the same underlying biological changes in the brain.
 In the later stages, the two diagnoses exhibit similar behavioral, cognitive, physical, and sleep symptoms.
 Sufferers also frequently experience hallucinations and bouts of ongoing depression.

 Getting the Right Diagnosis

 Despite being widespread, health care professionals frequently underdiagnose and misdiagnose LBD.
 It can resemble other causes of dementia such as Alzheimer’s disease.
 James E. Galvin, MD at Florida Atlantic University has developed a way to assess and diagnose LBD.
-The Lewy Body Composite Risk Score (LBCRS) is the system they developed.
+They developed the system Lewy Body Composite Risk Score (LBCRS).

 The LBCRS system of diagnosis is based on a rating scale.
 The assessment is one page long and features six questions that quickly outline whether the patient suffers from six non-motor symptoms that are distinct to LBD, but not other forms of dementia.
 By asking a few questions, the physician can quickly determine if the person suffers from the disease.
 Tell-tale signs are rest tremors, rigidity, bradykinesia, or postural instability.

 A clear diagnosis of LBD is imperative.
 With that, misdiagnosis and misprescription becomes a thing of the past.
 In fact, taking the wrong medication could possibly have serious adverse consequences and will not help to treat LBD.

 A definitive and prompt diagnosis of LBD gives physicians the chance to quickly begin medical therapies that may help or improve the quality of life for the LBD sufferer.
 Usually, professionals use a combination of the Lewy Body Composite Risk Score System, PET scans, CSF biomarkers, high-density EEG, and MRI tests to arrive at a clear diagnosis of LBD.